Jim-Shaddix/Lab-Work/README.md

 (resonant ultrasonic spectroscopy)
 * Author: James Shaddix

+I developed this application for the research group
+I am apart of Colorado State University.
+I work as a member of one of Dr. Kate Ross's Condensed Matter research teams.
+You can view her website [here](http://www.rosslabcsu.com/people/)

 ## Note
 The current version of this application is stable, but I am still working on its development.

 ## Installation